photo by Isabella Mohr

 measuring the same exact numbers.

-But in the mid 1800's, as the story goes, Venice fell upon hard times,
+But in the mid 1800's, as the story goes, Venice fell on hard times,

 and the gondola went from a two-man boat to a one-man boat.